freemocap/documentation/docs/index.md

 # Welcome Skele-Friend! 💀✨

-This is the official and most up-to-date place to find documentation for FreeMoCap.
-We're slowly building a Knowledge Base that roughly follows the ['diataxis framework'](https://diataxis.fr/).
+This is the official and most up-to-date place to find documentation for the FreeMoCap project.

 Our documentation is very much a work in progress, so we appreciate your patience, support, and engagement!

-If you're looking for a quick start, head on over to our ["How to" Guides](how_to_guides/index.md) page!

-??? info "These docs are a work in progress!
-Better tutorials/walkthroughs/etc coming soon!"

-    We are very close to out `v0.1.0` release, and there will be a new round of tutorials/walk-throughs/etc released around then.

-    In the mean time, check out [this (rough) video](https://youtu.be/GxKmyKdnTy0) which  provides a broad overview of some of the topics relevant to camera-based markerless motion capture ( *HINT - Look at the video chapters for specific topics.*)
+!!! tip-full-width "Quick start: Take me to the skeletons!""
+     Head on over to our [Tutorials](./Tutorials/index.md) section and work through the [Single-Camera Recording](./Tutorials/single_camera_recording.md) walkthrough.

 ## Helpful Links